 It is always a happy day when your research gets published...
 Here are some highlights

-The failure of decision-makers to appropriately address the economic constraints imposed on the public during prolonged disasters, such as the COVID-19 outbreak, is likely to lead to a reduction in public trust in the government and to a decrease in societal resilience
+The failure of decision-makers to appropriately address the economic constraints imposed on the public during prolonged disasters, such as the COVID-19 outbreak, is likely to lead to a reduction in public trust in the government and a decrease in societal resilience.

-Social resilience and trust are two major components of the mitigation of the spread of contagious diseases.
-Although measures such as the imposition of national lockdowns and self-quarantines have been proven to be effective in reducing morbidity, their efficacy is dependent on public trust and compliance.
+Social resilience and trust are two primary components of mitigating the spread of contagious diseases.
+Although measures such as the imposition of national lockdowns and self-quarantines have been proven effective in reducing morbidity, their efficacy depends on public trust and compliance.
 The purpose of this study was to assess public attitudes toward the COVID-19 outbreak over the course of a year.
-A cohort study of the adult population in Israel was conducted during three waves of COVID-19 morbidity in that country, with February 2020 as the baseline, March 2020 for the first wave, August 2020 for the second, and January 2021 for the third.
-The results suggest that there is a relationship between risk perception and compliance with health regulations.
-Moreover, trust is a major component in public compliance.
+A cohort study of the adult population in Israel was conducted during three waves of COVID-19 morbidity in that country, with February 2020 as the baseline, March 2020 as the first wave, August 2020 as the second, and January 2021 as the third.
+The results suggest a relationship between risk perception and compliance with health regulations.
+Moreover, trust is a significant component of public compliance.
 Fluctuations in risk perception and trust were found to affect compliance with regulations.

 Disaster Risk Reduction